 To delete one or more selected elements you can either:

 - use the delete icon in the tab-bar;

 Quite often you want to change the position of a field or a variable within its container.
 You can do this using the context menu.

 Of course this seems a bit cumbersome.
 Note earlier versions of ModuleStudio allowed to do this using drag n drop.
-It was even possible to move one or multiple fields from one entity into another one.
 This is currently not possible, but going to be re-implemented very soon.

 Move fields between entities

 You can use drag n drop to move fields into another entity.
 This is especially interesting if you refactor an existing model, for example to merge two entities sharing a common structure.

 There are two elements, list fields and list variables, which contain a number if list items.
 To work with these, just do a double-click on the field/variable element.
 This opens a dialog for editing the list items.

 You can add new items to the table and remove existing ones with the equally named buttons.
 To change the values simply click on the corresponding table cell.
 You can also reorder the existing entries using the Up and Down buttons.

 All visible edge labels can be snapped back to their default position by using the action Snap back label(s).
 This action is available within the edge contextual menu under the format section Format > Snap back label(s):